-Dale Stepper at Autoline Controls first suggested implementing a system at the pond site that uses a HART radar level transmitter (Figure 1) with precise measurement capabilities and a HART concentrator system (HCS).
-The HCS is a HART-to-MODBUS RTU converter that serves as a HART master and polls the HART radar level transmitter to obtain its primary variable (PV) data-in this case, water flow level.
-In addition, the HCS receives and converts the level transmitter's secondary variable (SV), tertiary variable (TV), and fourth variable (FV) to MODBUS RTU along with diagnostic data.
+Dale Stepper at Autoline Controls first suggested implementing a system at the pond site that utilized a HART radar level transmitter with precise measurement Figure 2.
+The HART radar level transmitter is connected to a HCS HART Concentrator System to send weir flow level and diagnostic information to the boiler control room.

+capabilities and a Moore Industries HCS HART® Concentrator System.
+The HCS is a HART to MODBUS RTU converter that serves as a HART master and polls the HART radar level transmitter to obtain its Primary Variable (PV) data - in this case water flow level.
+Additionally, the HCS receives and converts to MODBUS RTU the level transmitter's Secondary Variable (SV), Tertiary Variable (TV) and Fourth Variable (FV) along with any diagnostic data.

-There were two main reasons why Autoline Controls chose an HCS for this solution.
+There were two main reasons why Autoline Controls chose the HCS for this solution.
 First, the HCS accurately gathers the digital level data from the transmitter along with giving the pulp and paper managers access to additional process variable data and critical diagnostic data about the transmitter's health and performance.
 The HCS also converts this HART data directly to an industry standard MODBUS RTU format, a serial communication standard that almost all industrial radios support.

-The HART radar level transmitter has a front panel display for local viewing and connects to the HCS's input via a two-wire twisted pair cable.
+The HART radar level transmitter has a front panel display for local viewing and connects to the HCS's input via a 2-wire twisted pair cable.
 The radar gauge sensor measures the water height in the weir and publishes this data along with other process variable and diagnostic data to its internal HART memory location.
 This HART data is then polled by the HCS two to three times per second.
 The data is then mapped to a MODBUS memory map that resides in the HCS.
-This constant polling process ensures that data is continually updated on both the HART and MODBUS sides of the HCS.
+This constant polling process ensures that data is continually updated on both the HART and MODBUS side of the HCS.